We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 Advising & Registration

-For students that have the option to complete the Online Orientation experience ONLY (this option is not available for Fall 2026 Freshmen) you will be contacted within 2 weeks after you complete your Online Orientation, Academic Advising will send an email to your UT San Antonio email account with instructions on how to schedule your advising appointment.
+For students that have the option to complete the Online Orientation experience ONLY (this option is not available for Freshmen admitted for the fall, spring or summer term) you will be contacted within 2 weeks after you complete your Online Orientation, Academic Advising will send an email to your UT San Antonio email account with instructions on how to schedule your advising appointment.
 If you are not contacted by Academic Advising, please email [email protected].

-If you are a fall freshman, no. You cannot sign up for classes before your New Student Orientation date.
+Freshmen students admitted for a fall, spring, or summer term cannot sign up for classes before the New Student Orientation in person program date.

 You register for classes after you meet with your academic advisor.